hendriono/jQueryConfirm/README.md

 Confirm Dialog Replacement plugin for jQuery
 ====================================================

-## About ColorBox:
+## About jQuery Confirm:
 A customizable Confirm Dialog Replacement plugin for jQuery.
-See the article for [documentation](http://tutorialzine.com/2010/12/better-confirm-box-jquery-css3/) and a [demonstration]() in English, and see the [article]() for Indonesian.
+See the article for [documentation](http://tutorialzine.com/2010/12/better-confirm-box-jquery-css3/) in English, and see the [article](http://modification-blog.blogspot.com/2012/05/jquery-confirm-plugin.html) and a [demonstration](http://jsfiddle.net/hendriono/PhAgL/show/) for Indonesian.
 Released under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 ## Changelog: